How To Freeze Fresh Eggs

 Is it good for you?

-• Sandra Bechtold on said:
+• Sandra Bechtold says:

 I see no reason to be rude!
 Especially when you are showing your own ignorance.
 When chickens molt (look it up), or get broody (look it up) they stop laying and you have no eggs.
 Why would you not want to have fresh eggs available, especially if you have a plethora (look it up) at other times.

-• Lisa of Fresh Eggs Daily on said:
+3. Lisa of Fresh Eggs Daily says:

 Thanks for sharing my post about freezing eggs!
 They come in handy for holiday baking since our chickens slow down in the winter and I hate buying store bought eggs!